 I have put together a list of items that can result in a mower not starting in cold weather along with items that can prevent a mower from starting in general.
 These are problems that may have popped up on a cold day, but not necessarily due to cold weather.

-A lawn mower won’t start in cold weather when the choke is not closed to start a cold engine; the wrong oil viscosity is used; the battery is bad or not charging; the fuel tank is empty or contains old fuel; the air filter is plugged; the fuel system is clogged; the carburetor is dirty; a switch is bad; the spark plug is bad; or the the starter solenoid is not working.
+A lawn mower may be hard to start in cold weather when the choke is not closed to start a cold engine; the wrong oil viscosity is used; the battery is bad or not charging; the fuel tank is empty or contains old fuel; the air filter is plugged; the fuel system is clogged; the carburetor is dirty; a switch is bad; the spark plug is bad, or the starter solenoid is not working.

 Follow all safety precautions listed in your operator’s manual before attempting to troubleshoot and repair your lawn mower.